Back to people

 Hari Balakrishnan

-Hari Balakrishnan is the Fujitsu Professor of Computer Science at MIT and a Director of MIT's Center for Wireless Networks and Mobile Computing.
+Hari Balakrishnan is the Fujitsu Professor of Computer Science and Artificial Intelligence at MIT.
 His research is in networked computer systems, with current interests in networking, sensing, and perception for sensor-equipped mobile devices connected to cloud or edge services running in datacenters.
-He has made many contributions to mobile and sensor computing, Internet transport and routing, overlay networks and P2P systems, and data management.
-His previous work includes the the CarTel mobile sensing system, the RON overlay network, the Chord distributed hash table, the Internet congestion manager, several congestion control methods, low-latency datacenter networks, verifiable Internet routing, and wireless TCP.
+He has made a number of contributions to congestion control, resilient networks, wireless networks, mobile sensing and computing systems, and database systems.